Economics Goes Beyond Business

 Can I Double Major?

 Yes, you can.
 We believe that a well-rounded economics education is interdisciplinary, and we’ve made our program flexible enough to let you make it your own.
-That’s why our students are required to choose a second major or minor.

 Start Your Journey in Economics